openwms/spring-data-generic/README.md

 So what are we going to do here?
 In the following example we've a `DocumentServiceImpl` (a Spring managed Service) that acts on `ServiceOperations`.
 In addition we could have `FindOperations` or `DeleteOperations` as well.
-Two possible implementations exist of `SaveOperations`, both called `Save`, but in different packages.
+Two possible implementations of `SaveOperations` exist, both called `Save`, but in different packages.
 Each `Save` interface implements the methods of `SaveOperations` with Java 8 default implementations and delegates to the concrete repository.
 Looks like a lightweight Generic DAO so far.
 An implementing class of `Save` is only responsible to provide the Spring Data repository needed to perform default methods.

 ![generic_dao]

-Putting the Spring Data interface (`MongoDocumentRepository` and `JpaDocumentRepository` inside the actual implementation of `Save` eliminates the need for additional class files.
-Per entity class we end up with just one custom repository implementation.
+Putting the Spring Data interface (`MongoDocumentRepository` and `JpaDocumentRepository` inside the implementing class of `Save` eliminates the need for additional class files.
+For each entity class we end up with just one custom repository implementation.

 ## Target Architecture